We use some essential cookies to make this website work.

 If you complete a Self Assessment tax return, you must use it to tell HMRC about your student or postgraduate loan deductions.

-Student finance calculator - get a quick estimate of what student loans, grants, bursaries and other funding you could get - for full-time, part-time and EU students
+Check how much student finance you could get - get a quick estimate of what student loans, grants, bursaries and other funding you could get - for full-time, and part-time students

 Don’t include personal or financial information like your National Insurance number or credit card details.